 First of all, let’s look at ways we can look after, even our younger dogs, to help keep them “young” and enjoying life as long as possible.
-The key word here is enjoying, it is not about us it is about our dogs and if they are happy, we should be.
+The keyword here is enjoying, it is not about us it is about our dogs and if they are happy, we should be.
 There are a few simple things we can do to help keep our dogs happy and healthy.

 Joint Care – Many breeds have inherent joint issues like labs for example.
 It can become very serious but even at low levels can make moving around less pleasant.
 It can be very helpful to use joint supplements from a younger age as a matter of habit.
-Keep using them as directed throughout the dogs life and you may well help your dog enjoy moving around for longer.
+Keep using them as directed throughout the dog’s life and you may well help your dog enjoy moving around for longer.

 General Supplements – this can be very confusing.
 There are thousands of different ones out there and so much unqualified advice.
 Supplements like turmeric and cider vinegar may well be helpful and they are easy to give to a dog with food.
-It is often worth speaking to other owners of the same breed you have and see what they think works.
-Ideally speak to someone with a dog that is older than yours and compare how active they are.
+It is often worth speaking to other owners of the same breed you have and seeing what they think works.
+Ideally, speak to someone with a dog that is older than yours and compare how active they are.
 Be careful not to get caught up spending a fortune each week on silly amounts of supplements but do consider some.

 Diet – diet is broken into two parts.
-The first is simple; do not over feed your dog.
-Nothing shortens a dogs’ life quite like over feeding.
+The first is simple; do not overfeed your dog.
+Nothing shortens a dogs’ life quite like overfeeding.
 So listen to your vet about target weights and don’t get caught out by those begging eyes after tip bits.
-The second part of diet is the quality of the food you feed your dog.
+The second part of the diet is the quality of the food you feed your dog.
 Just like humans, dogs can eat bad and good food and it has an effect.
 The movement to raw food is a very positive one, good quality raw food can have a wide array of vitamins and minerals in them as well as meat that is better for dogs to consume.

 While a long walk is always fun so is curling up on the sofa with your furry buddy while they have a lovely big sleep, and you enjoy a movie on a cold winters day.
 The key is to embrace the change, enjoy the fact your dog looks so happy upside down in their bed fast asleep for what seems like most of the day.

-One very important aspect of caring for an aging dog is not to pressure them.
+One very important aspect of caring for an ageing dog is not to pressure them.
 As they slow down you will need to slow down too.
 Don’t drag them on a massive walk when they clearly don’t want to.
 You will know as they slow down so don’t force them.
 Do, however, keep them active so you must find the balance between a gentle nudge and forcing your dog forward when it is tired.